monicacrespo/bootcamp-backend-student-relacional-sql-server/2.er-model/README.md

 ### Relationship categories - categories
-   To meet the first optional requirement to have an structured hierarchical category, I've used the Asymmetric Reflexive Association.
+   To meet the first optional requirement to have an structured hierarchical category, I've used the 1:N Reflexive Association.
-   One-to-many: A category (parent) might have zero or many sub-categories (child).
+   One-to-many: A category (parent) might have zero o many sub-categories (child).
-   One-to-one: A subcategory (child) belongs to zero or  only one category (parent).
+   Zero-to-one: A sub-category (child) belongs to only one category (parent).

    A reflexive association is an association between instances of the same class.
-   Asymmetric Reflexive Associations: The ends of the association are semantically different from each other, even though the associated class is the same.
-Examples include parent-child, supervisor-subordinate and predecessor-successor.
-   Also it is necessary to ensure that the lower bound is always zero on both ends.
-The reason for this is that otherwise an illogical situation would arise: For example, if you said that each category must have one or more sub-categories, then what about the very last categories in the hierarchy?

    ```
    Backend >> nodejs